- Learning Pathways Policy

 - In the development of learning pathways, the University will maintain the integrity of its academic programs and protect the academic standards and reputation of its awards in all sectors.
 The level of RPL and credit transfers awarded within a specific learning pathway will be guided by University RPL and Credit Transfer Policy and Procedures and the requirements of the Australian Qualifications Framework (AQF).
 If appropriate, a Credit Matrix devised by a national or state authority will be used as a tool to support the determination of credit between Secondary and VET qualifications, or VET and Higher Education Qualifications.

-- Learning pathways can be established between any qualifications offered by the University or any qualification offered by an external institution, which has been approved by the University or an appropriate external regulatory body.
+- Learning pathways can be established between any qualifications offered by the University or any qualification offered by an external institution, which have been approved by the University or an appropriate external regulatory body.
 Pathways will generally be developed between qualifications involving the same, similar or complementary fields of study.
-Where appropriate, pathways may be between general and specialised qualifications
+Where appropriate, pathways may be between general and specialised qualifications.

 - Learning pathways will seek to add value to the learning outcomes for students through the development of different approaches to qualification structures.
 These structures can take a variety of forms including sequential, integrated and concurrent studies or double awards.

-- An established learning pathway will have general applicability for all eligible students but may not guarantee admission to specific courses or programs where demand exceeds the number of places available.
-Pathway agreements with an approved external institution may extend to such arrangements as guaranteed entry, co-branding and co-marketing activities.
+- An established learning pathway will have general applicability for all eligible students but may not guarantee admission to specific courses or programs.
+Pathway agreements with an approved external institution or from Federation University enabling programs may extend to such arrangements as guaranteed entry, co-branding and co-marketing activities.

 - Learning pathways based on credit and articulation arrangements, when applied, will not unfairly advantage or disadvantage either the students entering the courses and programs with credit transfer or articulation or those students who enter directly.